 2. When to Replace Your Siding

-They suggest that you prioritize roofing first because when you neglect your roofing’s condition, it can cause serious damage to your house, making your siding replacement useless.
+They suggest that you prioritize roofing first because when you neglect your roofing’s condition, it can cause severe damage to your house, making your siding replacement useless.
 Your roof holds a lot of responsibilities when it comes to protecting your home from extreme weather conditions.

 If you can afford it, you should have your roofing replaced at the same time that you’re replacing your siding with one company, as they may offer discounts if you have multiple replacement services done at once.

 Having your siding replaced doesn’t come cheap and will require you to spend a lot of money.
-But, while it can be expensive, it’ll be worth it as you can keep your family and house safe from any inclement weather.
+But, while it can be expensive, it’ll be worth it as you can keep your family and house safe from inclement weather.

 • Vinyl Siding – Usually costs around $3–8 per square foot.
-This is a great low maintenance siding that offers a ton of distinctive styles, textures, and colors.
+This is a great low-maintenance siding that offers a ton of distinctive styles, textures, and colors.

 • Metal Siding – Usually costs around $4–8 per square foot.
-This is a low maintenance siding, but it’s more prone to dents that may need to be repaired.
+This is a low-maintenance siding, but it’s more prone to dents that may need to be repaired.

 There are other types of siding that your house can have as well.
-When picking one, you should go for a siding that fits within your budget while also being able to last you long to prevent any future expense.
+When picking one, you should go for a siding that fits within your budget while also being able to last you long to prevent any future expenses.

 When it comes to replacing your siding, there are many things to consider to see if it’s the best choice for you.
-If you’re unsure what to do with your siding, you should consult with a home improvement consultant to provide you better resolutions according to your needs.
+If you’re unsure what to do with your siding, you should consult with a home improvement consultant to provide you with better resolutions according to your needs.